What do we mean when we talk about addiction and recovery?

 Reviewing the literature also produces a wide variation of an understanding of addiction, with many different definitions!

-Historically, we have been led to believe that many chemicals and behaviours are, or can be, addictive, e.g. Alcohol, Cocaine, Marijuana, Heroin, Nicotine, Methamphetamine, Benzodiazapines, Prescription Drugs, Gambling, etc. …. but what about Food, Exercise, Money, Work, Shopping, Internet, Religion, Gaming, Sex and Other Behaviours & Activities …. can we also be become addicted to these!
+Historically, we have been led to believe that many chemicals and behaviours are, or can be, addictive, e.g. Alcohol, Cocaine, Marijuana, Heroin, Nicotine, Methamphetamine, Benzodiazapines, Prescription Drugs, Gambling, etc. …. but what about Food, Exercise, Money, Work, Shopping, Internet, Religion, Gaming, Sports, Sex and Other Behaviours & Activities …. can we also be become addicted to these!

 Is it the chemical, the behaviour or the activity that is addictive …. or do we, as humans, carry the source of the genesis of our own addictions!